Reformatory district

 andree_zeritsch@rogers.com

-by ANDREE N ZERITSCH, almost 2 years ago
+by ANDREE N ZERITSCH, over 2 years ago

 The Reformatory Lands are so important to Guelph residents.
 The trails, the ponds, the wildlife, the flora.
 We need to preserve at a minimum 70 acres.
 Once it is gone... it is gone forever.
 As a new resident to this area, the Reformatory Lands were my introduction to this community.
 They have made a lasting impression.
 We need to keep a portion for the residents' enjoyment.
 We are so fortunate to have this space.
 Let's preserve it!